Find a Class

 "Made in USA"

-The 2023 Artist in Residence project will explore themes of home, nationalism, borders, pride, and the creation of all things made in the USA.
-The project builds on Artist in Residence Feda Eid’s Made in USA series, an ongoing exploration into her upbringing as an Arab and Muslim in America, and into the up-rooting and re-planting of her parents from seeds of civil war.
+The 2023 Artist in Residence project explored themes of home, nationalism, borders, pride, and the creation of all things made in the USA.
+The project built on Artist in Residence Feda Eid’s Made in USA series, an ongoing exploration into her upbringing as an Arab and Muslim in America, and into the up-rooting and re-planting of her parents from seeds of civil war.
 Through photography, this series delves into questions of intergenerational trauma, inheritances, and the blooming of self from the complex soil of the past.
-Feda’s Artist in Residence project will expand this exploration in collaboration with young artists from our Teen Bridge program.
-Teen artists will use portrait photography to engage critically with what it means to be American in the “melting pot” of assimilation, discrimination, surveillance, orientalism, and the dominating negative representations of marginalized groups perpetuated by the state, societal norms and popular media; asking the questions: what will we continue to plant here?
+Feda’s Artist in Residence project expanded this exploration in collaboration with young artists from our Teen Bridge program.
+Teen artists used portrait photography to engage critically with what it means to be American in the “melting pot” of assimilation, discrimination, surveillance, orientalism, and the dominating negative representations of marginalized groups perpetuated by the state, societal norms, and popular media; asking the questions: what will we continue to plant here?
 What will the future of all things made in the USA be?
 Do we have the courage to change, to transform, to stitch a new tapestry of collective liberation?

 About the Artist: Feda Eid